Charles Pence Slichter: Research

 Other notable scientific contributions include the introduction of phase sensitive detection to pulsed NMR and its use to detect weak signals, studies of charge density waves and of the Kondo effect, the theory of ^{19}F chemical shifts, NMR studies of high-temperature superconductivity, theory of the effects of chemical exchange on NMR spectra, and studies of NMR of metal surfaces (catalysis).

 Slichter was the recipient of numerous awards, in addition to the 2007 National Medal of Science.
 In 1993 Slichter was awarded the Comstock Prize in Physics from the National Academy of Sciences.
 In 1969 he received the Langmuir Prize, and 1996 the Buckley Prize, both from the American Physical Society.
 The American Chemical Society honored his discovery of J-coupling with a Citation for Chemical Breakthrough Award in 2016.
 Slichter was an Alfred P. Sloan Fellow from 1955–1961.

 Slichter received honorary Doctor of Science degrees from the University of Waterloo (1993) and Leipzig University (2010), and an honorary Doctor of Laws (LL.D.) degree from Harvard University in 1996.

 Family

-Slichter was the son of economist Sumner Slichter, the grandson of mathematician Charles S. Slichter, the nephew of geophysicist Louis B. Slichter, the father of musician Jacob Slichter, and brother of Bell Labs executive William P. Slichter.
+Slichter was the son of economist Sumner Slichter, the grandson of mathematician Charles S. Slichter, the nephew of geophysicist Louis B. Slichter, the father of musician Jacob Slichter, the drummer of the rock band Semisonic, and brother of Bell Labs executive William P. Slichter.